 These conservative Christians weren’t militants.
 Their battlefield was theology, their weapons preaching and publishing, their constitution the Bible.
 However, this group has influenced numerous fundamentalist movements in the US and in Europe to this day.
-While this fundamentalism was predominantly Protestant, or evangelical, one can also point to Catholic, Jewish, and Islamic forms of fundamentalist thought and praxis.
+While this fundamentalism was predominantly Protestant, or evangelical, one could also point to Catholic, Jewish and Islamic (and other) forms of fundamentalist thought and praxis.
 Of course, my personal experience is mostly limited to Christian fundamentalism, and yet I see parallels and similarities in certain areas that are becoming increasingly dangerous in the context of political conflicts.
 In this article, I am trying to refute three misunderstandings that have crossed my path in fundamentalist circles (of different religions).
-In refuting them, I am hoping to be able to give a clear-cut Christian response:
+In refuting them, I am hoping to be able to give a reasonable Christian response:

 “Happy are those who grab your babies and smash them against the rocks.”